whitetigle/fable-doc/docsrc/3-steps/discover.md

 The fact that F# is a language of choice to model complex business models appeared to us a good fit to enhance code readability and lessen maintenance problems.

 So we built Fable, with the desire of giving everyone the best of these two worlds.
 We now offer you the ability to access the whole JS world from F#.
-Nothing less than that.

-Fable projects usage spans from React frontends to Serverless functions.
-It's commonly used for web development, mobile apps, servers, IoT, gaming, and many other fields.

 ### Next steps
 [> Setup tools](/fable-doc/3-steps/setup.html)